No Bake White Chocolate Thin Mints require just four simple ingredients ~ these minty copy cat Girl Scout cookies are perfect for the holidays!

 You can see all my tips and tricks for melting chocolate of any type here.

-How to crush candy canes
+How to crush candy canes or peppermint candy

 - Put the candy in a heavy duty zip lock baggie.

 - When you flavor melted chocolate it is important to use an oil based product.
-Any amount of water can cause the chocolate to ‘seize’ up into a solid mass.
+Any amount of water can cause real chocolate to ‘seize’ up into a solid mass.
 For me I have success with McCormick’s Peppermint Extract, which is readily available in stores, but others have had trouble with it.
 You can find pure peppermint flavoring oils in specialty stores, large craft stores, and online, here.

-Easy No Bake White Chocolate Thin Mints
+No Bake White Chocolate Thin Mints

 Ingredients

-- 1 Tbsp coconut oil or shortening, optional This thins the chocolate and makes for easier melting and dipping.
+- 1 Tbsp coconut oil or shortening, optional.
+This thins the chocolate and makes for easier melting and dipping.

 Instructions